Bitcasino

 Play with Crypto

-In explaining the pachinko must-know specifications, the machines can be divided into three main types according to the probability of hitting a jackpot.
+Pachinko machines can be divided into three main types according to the probability of hitting a jackpot:

 The light type, called ama-deji, is recommended for beginners.
-Compared to the middle type and light-middle type, the frequency of jackpot hits is higher and the payout when a jackpot hits is smaller.
-Some halls have a special corner for ama-deji machines with higher jackpot probability.
+Compared to the middle and light-middle types, the frequency of jackpot hits in the light type is higher but the payout is smaller.
+Some halls have a special corner for Ama-deji machines with higher jackpot probability.

 The middle type is said to be a high-risk, high-return machine that offers larger winnings than other machines.
 Although it depends on the individual, if a beginner hits the jackpot even once on a middle type or a particularly explosive machine, he or she may get hooked on it.

-As an important point that leads to a pachinko must-win strategy, please use each type of machine differently and find one that suits your playing tendencies.
+To maximise your pachinko strategy, you can try out each type of machine and find one that suits your playing preferences.

-2. Turn the handle on the side of the machine and insert the balls into the pocket at the bottom center of the machine
+2. Turn the handle on the side of the machine and insert the balls into the pocket at the bottom centre of the machine.

-STEP 0 Take a seat at the pachinko machine you want to play.
+Step 1: Take a seat at the pachinko machine you want to play at

-If you see a plastic bottle, cell phone, or pachinko balls on the machine, please do not sit at that machine as it is taken.
+If you see a plastic bottle, cell phone, or pachinko balls on the machine, please do not sit at it as it is taken.

 Once you take your seat, insert money into the machine usually located on the left side to exchange cash with the balls.
-These machines are usually located to your right when playing Slot machines, so do not put money into the machine next to yours by mistake!
+These are usually located to your right when playing, so do not put money into the machine next to yours by mistake!

-*These machines have a "rate" (how many yen per ball) for borrowing balls, which varies from hall to hall, but ranges from 0.5 yen to 4 yen.
+*These machines have a "rate" (how many yen per ball) for borrowing balls, which varies from hall to hall but ranges from 0.5 yen to 4 yen.
 Check the notation such as "1 ball x O yen.
-(For details on other rates, please refer to "Rates" in the glossary.
+(Please refer to "Rates" in the glossary for details on other rates.)

-STEP 2 Turn the handle on the side of the machine and insert the balls into the pocket at the bottom center of the machine
+Step 3: Turn the handle on the side of the machine and insert the balls into the pocket at the bottom centre of the machine

-Turn the handle on the side of the machine (usually at the bottom right) to the right to adjust the amount of balls flying into the hole at the bottom center of the machine, called the heso (start chucker).
+To adjust the number of balls flying into the hole at the bottom centre of the machine, called the heso (start chucker), turn the handle on the side of the machine (usually at the bottom right) to the right.
 When the ball enters the machine's belly button, the image in the LCD begins.

 Repeat STEP 1 to STEP 2 until you hit the jackpot.

-The more gorgeous the graphics is, the higher the expectation level.
+The more gorgeous the graphics are, the higher the expectation level.
 When the numbers are successfully aligned and a "jackpot" is hit, follow the screen and hit right (twist the handle to the far right) to obtain a payout.
-The details of the jackpot vary from machine to machine, so please follow the instructions on the LCD.
+The jackpot details vary from machine to machine, so please follow the instructions on the LCD.

-When the machine is full of balls, press the button on the machine to "remove balls" and the balls will flow directly to the counting machine.
-In some halls, it is necessary to replace the tray called a dollar box (ball box).
-If you have any trouble, press the call button and ask the clerk to help you.
+When the machine is full of balls, press the button on the machine to "remove balls", and the balls will flow directly to the counting machine.
+In some halls, replacing the tray called a dollar box (ball box) is necessary.
+If you have trouble, press the call button and ask the clerk to help you.

-When you go to a counter where you can exchange your card for a prize, you will receive a prize called a "special prize," which you can exchange for cash at a "prize exchange station" located near the store.
+When you go to a counter where you can exchange your card for a prize, you will receive a "special prize," which you can exchange for cash at a "prize exchange station" near the store.

-Points to keep in mind when exchanging prizes.
+Some points to keep in mind when exchanging prizes

-From here, for those who have acquired basic knowledge, we will quickly explain the application section.
+From here, we will quickly explain the application section for those who have acquired basic knowledge.

 Winning and losing in pachinko depends on luck, but here are four tips that you should definitely try if you are aiming for a pachinko must-win strategy.

-In order to provide you with a winning strategy, it is very important to choose the right hall (store).
-It is said that some halls are easier to win at than others.
-The basic rule is to enter a hall based on the information you have gathered in advance and past data, and to use the table that looks the best based on your own research of the history of the hall.
+To have a winning strategy, it is essential to choose the right hall (store).
+It is said that some halls are more accessible to win at than others.
+The basic rule is to enter a hall based on the information you have gathered in advance and past data.
+Then, use the table that looks the best based on your own research of the hall's history.

-When explaining the pachinko must-win method, opinions are largely divided on the number of pachinko machines and whether the hall is busy with many customers or not.
+When explaining the pachinko must-win method, opinions are divided on the number of pachinko machines and whether the hall is busy with customers.

 Busy hall with many people

-Generally speaking, a hall with a large number of customers attracts many customers, while a hall that is not good attracts few customers.
+Generally speaking, a hall with many customers attracts many more customers, while a hall that is not good attracts fewer customers.
 Stores with many people may be easier to hit because of higher occupancy rates.

 Hall with few people

-This method is the opposite of the previously mentioned approach and is to aim for a hall with few people.
-This is the opposite of the above approach, where the absence of people does not mean that you will not get a hit at all.
+This method aimed at halls with few people is the opposite of the previously mentioned approach.
+However, the absence of people does not mean you will not get a hit at all.

-In the case of a less crowded hall, there is less competition and you may be able to find a treasured machine.
-Your chances of finding a machine that has not hit the jackpot are also increased!
+In the case of a less crowded hall, there is less competition, and you may be able to find a treasured machine.
+You also have a better chance of finding a machine that has not hit the jackpot!

-There are various factors that may cause the absence of people, date, location, surroundings, time of day, and staff attitude, so it is necessary to do your homework beforehand.
+Various factors may cause the absence of people, such as the date, location, surroundings, time of day, and staff attitude, so it is necessary to do your homework beforehand.

-In selecting a hall, you should not only consider factors such as the number of customers and the number of machines, but also the following tips to improve your chances of winning.
+In selecting a hall, you should consider factors such as the number of customers and the number of machines and the following tips to improve your chances of winning.

-One of the points that will determine whether you are able to practice the pachinko must-win method is whether you are able to obtain useful information.
-It is very important to visit pachinko parlors and gather information, share information with your friends, and conduct daily research using social networking services so that you can make your own judgments about useful information.
+One of the points that will determine the success of the pachinko must-win method is if you obtain helpful information.
+Visiting pachinko parlours and gathering information, sharing information with your friends, and conducting daily research using social networking services to make your own judgments is crucial.

-Sometimes, each area or store has its own characteristics, and many people provide detailed information such as daily operation reports.
-You can get useful information without actually visiting the store.
+Each area or store sometimes has its own characteristics, and many people provide detailed information such as daily operation reports.
+You can get useful information without actually visiting the store online.

-Tip #3: Take time to analyze without being greedy or persistent
+Tip #3: Take time to analyse without being greedy or persistent

 Pachinko requires time and patience.
-There is no "quick fix" method that is guaranteed to win.
-It is important to take time to analyze data such as your winning patterns and to go to the pachinko parlor at the right time to win.
+No "quick fix" method is guaranteed to win.
+It is essential to analyse data such as your winning patterns and go to the pachinko parlour at the right time to win.

-If you do not set a quitting time after winning a certain amount, the payout you have won may become zero.
-It is important to "quit after a certain number of times if no payout occurs, and quit if a payout occurs.
+You may eventually lose your profit if you do not set a quit time after winning a certain amount.
+It is vital to quit after a certain number of times if you do not win and to quit when you do.

-It is one of the must-win methods of pachinko that can greatly increase your winning rate in the long run.
+It is one of the must-win methods of pachinko that can significantly increase your winning rate in the long run.

-Sometimes, it is also a winning strategy to keep your distance from Pachinko and make a calm decision.
-If you feel like you are not in the right frame of mind, try the following tips for a change.
+Sometimes, it is also a winning strategy to keep your distance from pachinko and make a calm decision.
+If you need to be in the right frame of mind, try the following tips for a change.

-We also offer slots loved by pachinko players on our website.
+We also offer slots loved by pachinko players at Bitcasino.
 How about trying your luck here as well?

-This section explains the basic terminology that pachinko beginners need to learn.
-This knowledge is important for enjoying and earning money from pachinko, so it is easy to learn if you review it over and over again.
+Find the basic terminology pachinko beginners need to learn here.
+This knowledge is vital for enjoying and earning money from pachinko, so we made it easy to learn if you review it over and over again.

 Rate

-Rate refers to the fee charged per pachinko ball.
-The general pachinko rate is 4 yen per ball, also known as 4 yen pachinko.
-There are a variety of pachinko rates available at different parlors, including the lower rate of 1 yen per ball.
+The rate refers to the fee charged per pachinko ball.
+The general pachinko rate is 4 yen per ball, or 4 yen pachinko.
+Various pachinko rates are available at different parlours, including the lower rate of 1 yen per ball.

 The number of balls rented per rate is as follows: